-All activities should be under the supervision of a pharmacist or technician.
+All activities should be under the supervision of an appropriately trained member of staff.

 Learning outcomes

 To demonstrate communication skills and competency in a range of activities related to the core elements of the Community Pharmacy contract.

 Some activities may be repeated from Years 2 and 3 but students should undertake the activities in other patient groups and in patient with multiple morbidities.
 Students achieve competence through performing activities to an acceptable standard repeatedly.